 Organizational content packs are only available when you and your colleagues have Power BI Pro.

 Publishing an organizational content pack adds it to AppSource.
 This centralized repository makes it easy for members to browse and discover dashboards, reports, and datasets published for them.

 Read more about finding and opening organizational content packs.

 Any Power BI Pro user can create, publish, and access organizational content packs.
 Only the content pack creator can modify the workbook and dataset, schedule refresh, and delete it.

 The lifecycle looks something like this:

-Note: If Nate creates the content pack from within a Power BI group he belongs to, then even if he leaves the group, others in the Power BI group can take over ownership.
+If Nate creates the content pack from within a Power BI app workspace he belongs to, then even if he leaves the workspace, others in the Power BI workspace can take over ownership.

-Nate sends mail to the group, telling them about the new content pack.
+Nate sends mail to the distribution group, telling them about the new content pack.

 Nate makes updates to the dashboard and when it's ready, he publishes a new version of the content pack.